Takuto88/silex-skeleton/README.md

 );
 ```

+Then run `php vendor/bin/doctrine orm:schema-tool:create` in order to have doctrine setup your database automatically for you.
+Under Windows, use `php vendor/doctrine/orm/bin/doctrine.php orm:schema-tool:create` instead, as the other one only works on Unix-like systems.

 ### Use a different namespace

 It is highly encouraged, that you use namespaces for your projects.
 Assuming you would like to add the namespace named `MyApp`: